 Ham, baking supplies, snacks, sodas, cream soups and paper goods.

-The Old Cliche' to Buy Produce in Season and Preserve the Harvest
+2. Buy Produce in Season and Preserve the Harvest

-There is always some type of produce on sale, it just depends on what is in season in your area.
+There is always some type of produce on sale; it just depends on what is in season in your area.
 The further a piece of fruit or a vegetable has to travel, the more expensive it is going to be when it reaches your store.
 I hate to beat a dead horse with cliche' phrases, but learn to eat or preserve what produce is in season for your area and it will definitely save you money on your grocery bill.

 In the US, peaches come into their peak season during July and August.
 During those two months of the year you can expect to see them at their lowest price in the grocery store.
 That is the time of year that you should plan on purchasing them.